Fair History

 In April 2005, a new long term 30 year lease was signed between the City of Griffin and the Kiwanis Fair Association, Inc. As a result of this lease, Fair Manager Bill Wages and a specially appointed ad hoc committee began making plans for building a large, all weather building to be constructed where the “live stock” building had stood for many years.
 The Kiwanis Club of Griffin is blessed with talented and dedicated members who do most of the work on improving the facilities at the Fair Grounds.
 Most of the interior work on the Center was done by Kiwanis Club of Griffin members.

 The Kiwanis of Griffin Center was first used for stage entertainment at the 2009 Fair.
-The Kiwanis Club of Griffin weekly meetings have been held in the Kiwanis of Griffin center since September of 2010.
-The Center was made available for rent to the general public for weddings, parties, gun shows, and so forth since the spring of 2011 and has rapidly become the place for these types of events.
-The Center being enjoyed by various groups in the community.
+The Kiwanis Club of Griffin weekly meetings have been held in the Kiwanis of Griffin Center since September of 2010.
+The Center was made available for rent to the general public for weddings, parties, expos, and more beginning the spring of 2011 and has rapidly become the place for these types of events.
+The Center is enjoyed by various groups in the community.

 Through the years new ticket booths have been constructed and improvements to existing structures continue every year.